 At one end of the parenting spectrum is a completely baby-led parenting approach.
-It generally involves keeping your baby physically close (for instance, using a sling), feeding on demand, being highly responsive to their cries and co-sleeping with them at night.
+It generally involves keeping your baby physically close (for instance, using a sling), feeding on demand, being highly responsive to their cries and co-sleeping with them at night (Sears, 2020).
 This is sometimes also known as attachment parenting.

-Some research shows that babies can cry less if parents adopt a baby-led approach (St James-Roberts et al, 2006).
+Some research shows that babies can cry less if parents adopt a baby-led approach (St James-Roberts et al, 2006; Miller and Commons, 2010).
 But of course, bouts of inconsolable crying can happen whatever you do.